 I now have an excellent and justified reason (beyond collecting tier points) to travel Club Europe on British Airways.

-In future I will be paying for Club Europe to avoid the unpleasant hour or so long queue.
-If I were travelling on my own, having an e-passport would whisk me through passport control almost as quickly but as this is not an option for me, I shall be booking Club Europe on my next flight home.
+In future, I will be paying for Club Europe to avoid the unpleasant hour or so long queue.
+If I were traveling on my own, having an e-passport would whisk me through passport control almost as quickly but as this is not an option for me, I shall be booking Club Europe on my next flight home.

 Note: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.